Super Happy Fun America

-Super Happy Fun America (SHFA) is a Massachusetts-based right-wing political organization.
+Super Happy Fun America (SHFA) is a US right-wing political organization.
 SHFA and its leaders are known for their ties to white nationalism and the far-right, and the organization has been described by The Daily Beast as a front for the far-right organization Resist Marxism.
 The group first became known for organizing the 2019 Boston Straight Pride Parade, a parade which attracted several hundred participants and thousands of counterprotesters.
 In addition to rallying in support of "straight pride", the group has opposed COVID-19 prevention measures, vaccine mandates, and Black Lives Matter.

 History

 Super Happy Fun America is a non-profit organization that was founded in 2019 by John Hugo, Mark Sahady, and Samson Racioppi.
 The president of the organization is John Hugo, a former congressional candidate who in 2018 unsuccessfully ran for election to represent Massachusetts' 5th Congressional District.
 According to Hugo, the organization's name was chosen to force journalists to repeat the absurd phrase in their reporting.